Flying Tiger Copenhagen: History

 In 1988, Lennart Lajboschitz and his wife Suzanne opened their first store, Zebra, in Copenhagen.
 The store sold surplus goods, umbrellas, and other accessories.
 In 1995, Lajboschitz opened the first Tiger storefront in Islands Brygge, Copenhagen.

-In 2005, the company opened its first shop in the United Kingdom in Basingstoke, later followed by other parts in the United Kingdom.
-They no longer operate in Northern Ireland as of 2021 due to poor sales.
 In 2012, EQT Partners acquired a 70% stake in the company by investing in Flying Tiger's parent company Zebra A/S. In 2014, Tiger Stores Ireland won Company of the Year and Best Small Company at the Retail Excellence Ireland awards.

 In January 2015, the company appointed former The Body Shop director Xavier Vidal as its new chief executive officer.
 In 2016, the company officially changed its name worldwide to Flying Tiger Copenhagen; it has previously used other names due to the name "Tiger" not being allowed in all markets.

-The company opened its first store in the United States in New York City in May 2015, a 5,000-square-foot/152 mq store in Manhattan's Flatiron District.
-In November 2018, the company announced the opening of four shops in Massachusetts and planned to open 20 more locations in New England in the next few years.
-In November 2020, Flying Tiger closed all of its stores in the United States.

 In 2021, the company was sold by its founder, Lajboschitz, and EQT Partners to Treville, a Danish investment firm.
 That year, Flying Tiger also began selling their products online.

-Number of shops per country
+Before June 2016, the brand operated as Tiger (or Tiger Copenhagen) in most markets, and as TGR in Sweden and Norway.

+In May 2026, British private equity firm Modella Capital acquired the retailer from Zebra A/S owners Danske Bank and Nordea.
+It would significantly expand Modella's reach outside the UK and Ireland.
+The retailer was placed under Modella subsidiary Zebra Topco Limited.

+Markets

+Flying Tiger Copenhagen stores can be found worldwide, with a European core network owned and operated at Group level.
+Most markets outside Europe are franchise partnerships.
+The chain is present in 45 markets globally: Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland, Turkey, United Kingdom, Japan, Indonesia, Malaysia, Philippines, Singapore, Thailand, Vietnam, Australia, Canada, Saudi Arabia, and United Arab Emirates.